fdb/slarg-website/outreach/stemmen-uit-de-droogte-voices-from-the-drought.md

 gallery:
   - src:
       - https://imagedelivery.net/7-GLn6-56OyK7JwwGe0hfg/slarg/f40fedcb42bbdd6a40884371d6053398a46ee13f.webp
-    alt: "Question I Water Biography   "
+    alt: Dijlevalei 2024
-    caption: Write down how water has shaped your life.
+    caption: Question I WATER BIOGRAPHY Write down how water has shaped your life.
   - src:
       - https://imagedelivery.net/7-GLn6-56OyK7JwwGe0hfg/slarg/85b67649e0664a098a78798eca87beb7d1506c95.webp
-    caption: Exercise II Water Infrastructure Tell us about a specific water infrastructure you have experience with, and draw it to explain the system to others.
+    caption: Exercise II WATER INFRASTRUCTURE Tell us about a specific water infrastructure you have experience with, and draw it to explain the system to others.
     alt: Dijlevalei, 2024
   - src:
       - https://imagedelivery.net/7-GLn6-56OyK7JwwGe0hfg/slarg/529cf5d87607a19d868edd4f84a8cd39f7d2bda7.webp
     alt: Dijlevalie, 2024
-    caption: Exercise III Wet Landscapes Collect some water together in a small tin, find a location with a 'wet' detail, and make a watercolour of it.
+    caption: Exercise III WET LANDSCAPES Collect some water together in a small tin, find a location with a 'wet' detail, and make a watercolour of it.
 Give the drawing a title and share your observation with the others.
 ---